wallacebrf/Synology-to-TrueNAS/frigate/README.md

   - I have MQTT off as i am NOT using any MQTT services like home assistant.

 2.) detectors:
   - This is where one defines what is going to be used for object detection proessing.
-As i said before i have a Google Coral TPU going through <a href="https://www.amazon.com/dp/B0CDGT75SH">USB</a> and I need to tell Frigate to use it.
-For the USB version of Coral, no drivers are needed as they are included, but Coral TPUs are available in M.2 and PCIe versions and those need drivers, so i went the lazy route and used the USB version, even though it is twice the cost of the other versions.
+As i said before have an Nvidia GPU and I need to tell Frigate to use it.

 2.) tls
   - This controlls if the Frigate web GUI uses HTTP or HTTPS, i went with HTTPS.